Trust is an essential component in a healthy marriage or committed relationship. Secrecy destroys that trust!

 Here is an exercise to help you understand secrecy in your relationship and how to prevent personal and relationship injury.

 You may want to print this exercise for ease of use.
 Click the Print Friendly button below the article.
-From there you can also format this exercise into a PDF file or email it to a friend.
+You can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

 1. List some items you feel fall into the category of secrecy as discussed above.